 Then put up a large white post-it and start sharing your dream notes, one at a time.
 Place your dream notes on one side and your partners on the other.
 For each idea, listen to your partner and probe deeper with questions like, “Tell me more”, “Why do you like this idea so much?”, Is this something you’ve always wanted to do?”.
 The point here is to make a safe space in your relationship to dream and listen.
 Try very hard not to make negative comments or criticize a dream.
 I always say when we are brainstorming at work, “There are NO bad ideas!”.

 Take turns sharing your ideas until they are all up in front of you on the post-it.
 Take a few moments just to look at your list.
 Now the best thing you can do is stop here and sleep on it!
 The next day, you’ll be glad you did because your subconscious mind will be processing all of this new information.
-They’ll be less emotion and it gives each person the ability to have a deeper understanding of their partners dreams without the pressure of having to make a real decision.
+They’ll be less emotional and it gives each person the ability to have a deeper understanding of their partner’s dreams without the pressure of having to make a real decision.

 The next time you take a look at this, start by asking yourselves a few questions.
 “Where do we overlap?”
 “Are there any of our dreams that match either closely are almost exactly?”
 Talk about those for a while.
 Are there lots of them or just a few?
 Move those notes to another page that says, “How can we make these dreams a reality?”
 You can begin the steps toward comparing your dreams to your financial situation.
-You can decide together your priorities, how much they’ll cost and identify options to make the same dream happen but maybe with a lower cost.
+You can decide together with your priorities, how much they’ll cost, and identify options to make the same dream happen but maybe at a lower cost.

 Next, look objectively at where you don’t align at all.
 That should be okay as long as there are at least a few things you want to do together.
 Knowing what these things are can be the beginning of some wonderful opportunities for compromise and negotiation.
 Turn off the television and grab a beverage on the patio, take a walk, or go out for dinner, just find a place wherever you can focus on listening to each other.
 For a couple to be healthy, I think there is always a balance.
 There are things that my husband loves and it would be unfair of me to ask him to give them up.
-There are things that I love to do that I don’t want to give up, and fortunately for me he would never ask.
+There are things that I love to do that I don’t want to give up, and fortunately for me, he would never ask.

-Retirement seems to be an amazing chance to re-imagine your life, have deep conversations with your partner about what is important and a chance to create a flexible plan on how to get there.
+Retirement seems to be an amazing chance to re-imagine your life, have deep conversations with your partner about what is important, and a chance to create a flexible plan on how to get there.
 This is just one step in the process of making a plan.
 I’ll share with you what comes next when I get a chance.
-Now back to work
+Now back to work.